Special Enrollment Options

 Hofstra University Honors College

 Hofstra University Honors College (HUHC), through an innovative curriculum centered in the liberal arts and compatible with all majors, serves first-year students who perform at the highest academic levels in all undergraduate programs.
 The HUHC curriculum is designed to provide a wide-ranging and multidisciplinary intellectual experience while fostering a sense of community and identity among the cohort of students who share the HUHC experience.
 Admission to Hofstra's Honors College is highly selective.
-Invitations to Honors College are not based on any single criterion such as standardized test scores, class rank or GPA.
+Invitations to the Honors College are not based on any single criterion, such as standardized test scores, class rank or GPA.

 HUHC serves Transfer Students who perform at the highest academic levels in any undergraduate program or major.
 The HUHC curriculum is designed to provide a wide-ranging and multidisciplinary intellectual experience while fostering a sense of community and identity among students who share the HUHC experience.
 Transfer students who have earned a 3.5 GPA or higher are invited into HUHC upon admission.
 Students who have earned honors credits at a previous institution may apply them toward completion of the Honors College Recognition designation.